francosbenitez/francosbenitez.com/contents/projects/ggplot2-and-shiny.md

 ---
 title: Average Age of the Texts of Argentine Psychology Majors
 date: '2021-07-25'
-description: Using ggplot2 and R Shiny.
+description: Using ggplot2 and R Shiny
 img: "/images/projects/antique.png"
 img_alt: Plot showing the antique of Argentine psychology careers
 featured: false